 Dear Debt Adviser,

 You already have started building a smart credit history.
 Your credit history, credit reports and credit scores are based on how well you have paid your debts in the past.
-Getting a copy of your credit report, paying your bills and setting a goal are great examples of personal financial "smartness."
-As you probably know, your less-than-smart record from a couple of years ago will stick around for seven years from the first date of delinquency.
+Getting a copy of your credit report, paying your bills and setting a goal are excellent examples of personal financial "smartness."
+As you probably know, your less-than-smart record from a couple of years ago will stick around for 7 years from the 1st date of delinquency.
 As for the "derogatory" notation, your account would have had a derogatory notation just from being delinquent, even if you hadn't settled it.
 The debt settlement just added insult to injury.

 But, there is good news!
-You have done the most essential thing you could do to impress a lender.
+You have done the most critical thing you could do to impress a lender.
 You have paid what you owe.
 Yes, you settled an account, but you took the time and trouble to hammer out an agreement that was satisfactory to you and to the debt collector.
 So, even though you show a settled account, that's preferable to an unpaid charge-off from a lender's point of view.
 Even lenders realize that everyone makes mistakes once in a while.

 I'm not sure what your credit score is, so let's assume it's 550 to 600 using a FICO score or from 601 to 700 using the VantageScore.
 In that case, I would recommend that you begin with a passbook savings loan.
 This loan is secured by money that you deposit with the lender.
-You essentially borrow your own money at a very low interest rate.
+You basically borrow your own money at a very low interest rate.
 Your repayments will appear on your credit report as an installment loan.
 Check with the lender to be sure the loan will be reported to the credit bureaus.
 It should go without saying, but make all payments on time.

 One last insult to add to your credit injury.
 Any forgiven amount larger than $600 will be reported to the IRS and show up on a Form 1099 as income later this year.
 So, if you settled a $5,000 account for $3,000 , you can expect to find a 1099 form for $2,000 in your mailbox.
 You will be required to include the amount from the 1099 form as taxable income on your next tax return.

-Ask the adviserTo ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
+To ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
 Read more Debt Adviser columns and more stories about debt management.